picchick is a command-line utility used for programming and debugging

 reprogramming—this is not done automatically.
 It is the user’s responsibility to

-flag, but the erase is always done before write operations.
+include the --erase flag, but the erase is always done before write operations.

 $ picchick -c <programmer> -d <mcu> -f <hexfile>